pprachas/fenics_arclength/README.md

         sudo apt-get install fenics

 ### FEniCS on Anaconda (Linux and Mac only):

         conda create -n fenicsproject -c conda-forge fenics source activate fenicsproject

+Note that there might be issues with the conda installation with the Apple M1 macbook.
+In this case the Docker installation is recommended.

 ### FEniCS on Docker (Windows, Mac, Linux)
 First install [Docker Desktop](https://fenicsproject.org/download/archive/) then run the following command: